05/04/2021 03:00 PM House STATE AFFAIRS

 vacancy occurs:" to communicate that the exception to the 30-day

-requirement would only apply to appointments wherein the
+requirement would apply only to appointments wherein the

 predecessor's term would expire within those 30 days.
 The